 One of the mistakes some organizations make is to measure everything then try to use the data to figure out what is important.
 That approach can amount to a lot of expensive weeding out to find what matters.

 Most of what can be measured has no real value.
 What creates value are the consequences of the decision it supports.
-If an outcome is uncertain and cost of being wrong is high, it is likely the cost of measurement will be much less than the cost of error.
+If an outcome is uncertain and the cost of being wrong is high, it is likely the cost of measurement will be much less than the cost of error.
 So, to determine what matters, we need to understand what decision it will support, the possible consequences of being wrong, and the uncertainty of the outcome.

 A Mentoring Example